openminds/axis-netcam/README.txt

   matt at roughest dot net

-<b>AxisNetcam provides a Ruby interface for interacting with network cameras from  Axis Communications.</b>
+<b>AxisNetcam provides a Ruby interface for interacting with network cameras
+from  Axis Communications.</b>

+Note that only a subset of the full Axis API is currently implemented, but the most useful functionality is in place.

 Example usage: